![]() |

 No warriors are visible in these ferries (below) so perhaps they were encamped in Egypt.
 This seems possible because archaeologists recently discovered Minoan settlements in Egypt.
 Could it be the warriors were encamped there and available for "tourists" such as these?

-Minoan cruise ferries today, Anek and Minoan Lines, in Heraklion, Crete, the result of a 4,000-year evolution of cruise ferries that began in the Bronze Age.
+Minoan cruise ferries today, Anek and Minoan Lines, in Heraklion, Crete, are the result of a 4,000-year evolution of cruise ferries that began in the Bronze Age.

 COMMENTS These pages are very rich with material about Crete.
 In the words of the Author, Claire Grace Watson, B.A., M.S.T.
 "The disk is a Minoan wave spiral (left) on which is depicted the Aegean world of Minoan Crete, including a cave, a boat, a pyramid, a star, planets, a constellation, geometry, math, and everyday life in Crete that mirrors the stars above.
 (S. Voronan, Otonet.gr)